Why Does Foam Rolling My Hip Flexors Hurt So Much? | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Roll at roughly one inch per second with partial weight on your forearms for 60 to 90 seconds per side
+- &#10003;Use partial body weight and roll about one inch per second for 60 to 90 seconds per side

 Foam rolling your hip flexors hurts because the psoas and iliacus muscles sit deep beneath abdominal tissue and are naturally tight from sitting.
 The pressure compresses sensitive fascia and trigger points that rarely get direct stimulation.
 That sharp, burning sensation is your nervous system reacting to intense, localized pressure on tissue that has been shortened and neglected for years.
 That's completely normal.